-The Company has appointed Henderson Investment Funds Limited ("HIFL") to act as its Alternative Investment Fund Manager.
-HIFL delegates investment management services to Henderson Global Investors Limited in accordance with an agreement which was effective from 22 July 2014 which is terminable on six months' notice.
+The Company has an independent Board of Directors which has appointed Henderson Investment Funds Limited ("HIFL") to act as its Alternative Investment Fund Manager.
+HIFL delegates investment management services to Henderson Global Investors Limited in accordance with an agreement which was effective from 22 July 2014 and can be terminated on six months' notice.
 Both entities are authorised and regulated by the Financial Conduct Authority ("FCA").
-References to Henderson within this report refer to the services provided by both entities.
+References to the Manager within this report refer to the services provided by both entities.
+Both entities are wholly owned subsidiaries of Janus Henderson Group plc, referred to as Janus Henderson, following the merger of Henderson Group plc and Janus Capital Group, Inc. on 30 May 2017.